 Soft pink flowers of Japanese crape myrtle looked glowing in the misty dusk.

 Candles are lit up one by one by the volunteers.
-Lighting a candle is, in itself, a prayer for the repose of the soul and for gratitude.
+Lighting a candle is, in itself, a prayer for the repose of the soul and of gratitude.
 Tohoku struck by the 2011 massive earthquake and tsunami is always in our prayers and thoughts.

 As the night advanced, many images came and went in my mind